riceo/github-deploys/README.md

 This cookbook creates a deploy user, generate it a keypair, then uses the Github API to add the public key to the user's list of authenticated keys on Github.

-The goal is to configure a local user account that has access to all required Github repos for deploying code.
+The end goal is to configure a local user account that has access to all required Github repos for deploying code.

 Todo: